Pittsburgh Grand Jury Indictment Lawyer

 These proceedings are secret.
 You will be put under oath and required to give testimony, but you have certain rights that we will explain to you.

 There are many differences between a federal grand jury and a Pennsylvania grand jury.
 In Pennsylvania, you do have a right to have counsel present and you have a right to refrain from giving testimony that incriminates you.
 However, if you are granted immunity, that testimony could not be used against you and you will be required to testify.
 Records such as your bank account and credit card statements may be subpoenaed.
 The prosecutors asking questions in a grand jury already know what the answers should be.

 Contact us if you are facing a grand jury indictment.

-Attorney Thomas N. Farrell has decades of experience routinely handling cases involving Commonwealth grand juries.
-He can advise you on what to expect, and how to avoid being charged in the affair.
+Attorneys Thomas N. Farrell and Lisle T. Weaver have decades of experience routinely handling cases involving Commonwealth grand juries.
+They can advise you on what to expect, and how to avoid being charged in the affair.
 If you are charged, you will need an advocate to minimize those charges.
-He can advise you of your rights before, during and after testifying.
+They can advise you of your rights before, during and after testifying.
 You need a Pittsburgh grand jury indictment attorney who will be with you every step of the way.
 Contact our firm today.
 Mr. Farrell is a former prosecutor with the Office of the Attorney General and is very familiar with handling grand jury cases.

 To schedule an appointment, call us at (412) 201-5159, or send an e-mail.

 - 1 Free Consultation